elevateforhumanity/fix2/HOMEPAGE_VIDEO_SCRIPT.md

 ### Opening (0:00 - 0:10)

-**Visual:** Elevate Connects logo → Platform dashboard
+**Visual:** Elevate for Humanity logo → Platform dashboard

 **Voiceover:**

 > "Most LMS platforms were built for selling online courses.
-Elevate Connects was built for something more important: real workforce training that leads to real careers."
+Elevate for Humanity was built for something more important: real workforce training that leads to real careers."

 **Text Overlay:** "The LMS Built for Workforce Training"